minhae0516/computational-neuroscience/summer-schools.md

 - July 29 - August 12, 2018, Minneapolis
 - http://www.compneurosci.com/CoSMo/

-Thanks to Jaikun Fu and Xaq Pitkow for sharing the list of previous years.
+Thanks to Ms. Jaikun Fu and Prof. Xaq Pitkow for sharing the list of previous years.